prats2001/pratiteeghosh/README.md

 - B.Sc., Chemistry | University Of Calcutta (_2020_)

 ## Research Experience
-**Whole-Brain Modelling and Whole-Brain Dynamical Analysis in ALZHEIMER’S DISEASE @  Centre for Brain and Cognition, Computational Neuroscience Group, Department of Information and Communication Technologies, Universitat Pompeu Fabra, Barcelona, Spain (_Nov 2024 - June 2025_)**
+**Whole-Brain Modelling and Whole-Brain Dynamical Analysis in ALZHEIMER’S DISEASE**
+@Centre for Brain and Cognition, Computational Neuroscience Group, Department of Information and Communication Technologies, Universitat Pompeu Fabra, Barcelona, Spain (_Nov 2024 - June 2025_)

-**Supervised by - Dr. Gustavo Deco and Dr. Jakub Vohryzek**
+**Supervised by - Prof. Gustavo Deco and Dr. Jakub Vohryzek**
 - Applied Hopf bifurcation models and gradient algorithms to derive Generative Effective Connectivity (GEC) from ADNI data.
 - Identified novel network biomarkers for early disease stages potentially enabling better diagnosis and monitoring.

-**Data Science Consultant @ Shawhin Talebi Ventures LLC (_December 2020 - Present_)**
-- Conducted data collection, processing, and analysis for novel study evaluating the impact of over 300 biometrics variables on human performance in hyper-realistic, live-fire training scenarios
-- Applied unsupervised deep learning approaches to longitudinal ICU data to discover novel sepsis sub-phenotypes

-## Projects
-### Data-Driven EEG Band Discovery with Decision Trees
+**Crystallography based investigation of non-covalent interactions to design antidiabetic compounds** Research Assistant,Lady Brabourne College, Kolkata (_Sept 2022 - July 2023_)

+**Supervised by Prof. Nayim Sepay**
+- Worked with data of 106 protein-ligand crystal structures of Human Dipeptidyl Peptidase IV by curating from Protein Data Bank and studying their bonding structure and active residue sites.
+- Studied protein-small molecule interactions of DPP-4 aimed at identifying potential inhibitors for the treatment of type 2 diabetes.